avabellaw/shark-quiz/readme.md

 ### [W3C Markup Validator](https://validator.w3.org/#validate_by_input)

 * [index.html results](docs/validation/html/index-results.webp)
-    * I received a warning for a misuse of aria-label on the topbar icons.
+    * I received a warning for the misuse of a topbar icon aria-label attribute.
 After research, I concluded that the button tag would be more appropriate than a div tag for these icons and the next question button.
     * I removed a duplicate "data-visible" tag from the score topbar icon.
     * I am left with a warning for a misuse of aria-label on the trophy icon that has the score displayed next to it.
-Without this and the described-by attribute, a person with a screenreader wouldn't know their score.
+Without this and the described-by attribute, a person with a screen reader wouldn't know their score.

 ### [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)